divamgupta/stable-diffusion-tensorflow/README.md

 ## Text-to-Image with Stable Diffusion

-The following outputs have been generated using this implementation:
+The following outputs have been generated using [KerasCV API](https://github.com/keras-team/keras-cv):

 > "Ultra high definiton of an alien cat seahorse fursona, smooth edege, soften" \
   " autistic graphic designer, attractive fluffy".